Puffball101961/matrixticker/README.md

 I will be welcoming improvements and extra features to the code.
 Open a PR with your proposed changes and I will have a look.

 ## License
 This Open Source software is distributed under the GNU GPLv3 license.
+It is distributed with no Warranty and I incur no Liability from your use of this software.
 You may modify this code however you like, and distribute it.
 Source code must be made available if you are distributing.
 You are not allowed to create closed source software based on this code.
 More info can be found at this website: https://choosealicense.com/licenses/gpl-3.0/